Rick Caruso: University of Southern California

 The Caruso Catholic Center and Our Savior Parish Church on the USC campus was endowed by and named after Caruso following his contribution of $9 million.

-In 2018, Caruso was elected Chairman of the USC Board of Trustees.
-On February 15, 2022, he announced that he would be resigning from the position.
+In 2018, Caruso was elected chairman of USC's board of trustees; he resigned from the position in 2022.

-As the chairman of the USC Board of Trustees, Caruso has faced criticism for his handling of the George Tyndall USC sexual abuse scandal, in which a USC gynecologist spent 30 years molesting hundreds of patients, despite complaints dating back to 1991.
+As the chairman of USC's board of trustees, Caruso was criticized for his handling of the George Tyndall USC sexual abuse scandal, in which a USC gynecologist spent 30 years molesting hundreds of patients, despite complaints dating back to 1991.
 In May 2018, Caruso promised an independent investigation and an accompanying public report, but no report on the investigation has been made public.

+January 2025 Southern California wildfires

+In the wake of the January 2025 Southern California wildfires, Caruso became a prominent critic of his former mayoral opponent Karen Bass's response to the Palisades Fire and advocated for greater firefighting resources.
+On January 12, 2025, Caruso and his wife pledged $5 million to the Los Angeles Fire Department Foundation.

 Recognition

 In 1995, Caruso was named Alumnus of the Year by Pepperdine School of Law.
 He was named by the Los Angeles Business Journal as "Developer of the Year" and its 2012 Ernst & Young LLP Master Entrepreneur of the Year.

-He has lectured on real estate issues at the Kennedy School of Public Administration at Harvard University, the USC Price School of Public Policy and the Milken Institute Global Conference.
-He has been a guest panelist for the International Council of Shopping Centers.
+Caruso has lectured on real estate issues at the Kennedy School of Public Administration at Harvard University, the USC Price School of Public Policy and the Milken Institute Global Conference.
+He has also been a guest panelist for the International Council of Shopping Centers.

 Personal life

 Caruso and his wife, Tina, have four children: Alex, Gregory, Justin, and Gianna.
-They live in the affluent Brentwood section of Los Angeles.
-All four children have attended the University of Southern California, which their father attended and to which he has donated millions of dollars.
+They live in the Brentwood neighborhood of Los Angeles.
 Caruso is a devout Catholic.